Machine Translation

 • Phrase TMS

-Provides MT for enterprise localization workflows.
+Provides MT for enterprise localization workflows, including machine translation post-editing.

 • Phrase Strings